The Shanten Parser

 Performance

 Speaking of performance, let’s break out those numbers!
 When used, the native C# is running on .NET version 6.0.306 (x64).
-The U# is running in VRChat—uh, I actually couldn’t find a version number, so I’m reporting this with the Steam Build ID, 10111183; the UdonSharp version within the world project is v0.20.3, and the Unity version46 is 2019.4.31f1.
-The test machines are as follows:
+The U# is running in VRChat—uh, I actually couldn’t find a version number, so I’m reporting this with the Steam Build ID, 10111183; the UdonSharp version within the world project is v0.20.3, and the Unity version46 At the time of this writing, the Unity version is the same for all updated VRChat Worlds

 Machine Name | CPU Make | CPU Model | CPU Base Clockspeed | CPU Clockspeed During VRChat | RAM Amount | RAM Type | RAM Speed |